meshtastic/firmware/docs/software/mesh-alg.md

 - delay some random time for each retry (large enough to allow for acks to come in)
 - once an ack comes in, remove the packet from the retry list and deliver the ack to the original sender
 - after three retries, deliver a no-ack packet to the original sender (i.e. the phone app or mesh router service)
-- add a max hops parameter, use it for broadcast as well (0 means adjacent only, 1 is one forward etc...).
-Store as three bits in the header.

 dsr tasks